sonicavionics/sonicavionics.com/docs/avionics/index.md

 </figure>

+---

 ## Battery

-For the SRAD board we will be using a SRAD battery back and the opposite is true for the COTS stuff.
-For the first launch it will be a 2s 2p pack inspired by [this video.](https://www.youtube.com/watch?v=3dD5KmM8ciU)
+The system will use a SRAD battery pack for custom-built boards, and COTS components will use a commercial battery pack.
+For the first launch, a 2s 2p pack inspired by [this video](https://www.youtube.com/watch?v=3dD5KmM8ciU) will be used.